 We are subject to substantial competition in all of the markets we serve, and we expect this competition to continue.
 As a result, we have made significant price concessions to our customers in the aerospace, chemical processing and power generation markets from time to time, and we expect customer pressure for further price concessions to continue.
 Maintenance of our market share will depend, in part, on our ability to sustain a cost structure that enables us to be cost-competitive.
 If we are unable to adjust our costs relative to our pricing, our profitability will suffer.
+With the global effects of the COVID-19 pandemic, pricing pressure has increased in many of our industries.
 Our effectiveness in managing our cost structure and pricing for the value provided will be a key determinant of future profitability and competitiveness.